Skip to content

 )

-Via CacheConfig, one can specify a default cache time, pick your storage backend, and configure endpoint TTLs (time-to-live's).
+Use CacheConfig to specify a default cache time, pick a storage backend, and configure the cache location.

 Quick Start